DeadClap/tblrp-docs/penal.md

 1. Any person who illegally takes or possesses in the field more than three times the daily bag limit, or who illegally possesses more than three times the legal possession limit is guilty under this penal code.

-\- Violations of Penal Code (16)04 are a misdemeanor with a $40,000 fine and 60 seconds imprisonment.
+\- Violations of Penal Code (16)04 are a misdemeanor with a $40,000 fine and 1 Month imprisonment.

 ### **(16)05.
 Hunting Hours**